gablabelle/react-native-web-design-system-starter-kit/README.md

 4. In the `packages/web` folder, run `yarn start` to launch the create-react-app website that is using the universal component from `packages/universal`.

-## issue

-This is temporary: To "fix" issue #1 simply copy package.json from the Component folders into the dist's Component folders after building them.

 ## TODOs

 1. Setup `native` package